 Liam is a decent protagonist.
 A kid forced into these situations beyond his control, so he's sympathetic at least.
 I don't know, it just feels too much that the plot being him not being told about anything and just forced upon him feels mean spirited, which I get is part of the point, but it also just feels like he's, again, a kid in a clearly abusive relationship.
 His mom clearly doesn't give a shit about his psyche, his sister clearly wants him to die, and everyone else is, again, cool with that.
 Which, maybe when you put it out loud like that, it does seem like the perfect encapsulation of child stars in the entertainment industry, so if that was somehow Stine's intended message to the whole book, then, cool I guess?
 Everyone else exists to be part of the whole gaslighting, so you really can't call them characters with much to them other than they're actors or agents, or people who are just cool with Liam possibly dying.

 "But you liked Camp Nightmare" you might say?
 Well I still think the structure of that story worked far better.
 Feeling like it always focused on the camp setting and was more about Billy's character growth.
-The twist also works better for the added nugget of them being aliens, as well as their parents intent being seeing if Billy had the skills for the Earth expedition.
+The twist also works better for the added nugget of them being aliens, as well as the parents' intent being seeing if Billy had the skills for the Earth expedition.
 Billy wasn't dicking around in a hotel and not in a camp for a chunk of that book.
 This always felt like it was intended FOR Billy, whereas this book's outcome sees Liam as fodder for TV ratings and really doesn't give a shit if it affects him at all.
 And, again, it just goes too over the top to be all that fun.

 So, I don't know what it is, but I didn't gel with this one.
 I don't mind dark humor, and I do feel Stine can do the kid forced into peril stuff better.
 Friiight Night showed that.
 But this one just felt like it was too much on autopilot and just not exciting enough to ever be something really good.
 There are some decent parts, some okay action, but it feels too much like Stine pushing out a book without any care involved.
 It feels like a book that's product, not passion.
 Which, honestly, I was hoping wouldn't be the case with these Stine-dalones, but oh well.
 I'll give it the thinnest recommend I could give and just move on from it.
 It's a quick read, maybe you'll like it more than I did, but this one just sunk like a rock in the ocean.